What does “keikaku” mean in Japanese?

 - keikaku – 計画 (けいかく) : a noun meaning ‘plan’, ‘program’, or ‘scheme’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers use this noun normally to refer to something defining things to be done.
+Native speakers use this noun normally to refer to something defining things to do.
 So, this often means ‘plan’, ‘program’, or ‘scheme’ in Japanese.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “keikaku” consists of the following two characters:
+The kanji expression of “keikaku” consists of the following two kanji characters:

-- 画 : a kanji character used to mean ‘to draw’, ‘to plan’, or such in Japanese.
+- 画 : a kanji character used to refer to the act of drawing or planning.

 These two kanji characters tell us that “keikaku” literally means ‘measuring and drawing’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 Plans, programs, and schemes are often made by measuring and drawing.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “keikaku” through the detailed kanji check above.

-Then, let me explain how to use “keikaku” through the example sentences below.
+So far, I’ve explained the definition and meanings of “keikaku” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

-kore ga watashi tachi no jigyou keikaku desu – これが私達の事業計画です (これがわたしたちのじぎょうけいかくです)
+kore ga watashi tachi no keikaku desu – これが私達の計画です (これがわたしたちのけいかくです)

 Below are the new words used in the example sentence.